Chart Color Schemes

 Infrastructure

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 67 projects that may impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 67 projects that may affect this region.
 Notable projects include Wyaralong Water Treatment Plant, Bromelton State Development Area, Ferndale Estate Ripley, and Bromelton Water Supply Infrastructure.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.